Thinking it would be nice to get a jog in on your next Disney vacation? You’re in luck.

-Anyway, Coronado Springs is set up similar to Caribbean Beach.
-The running trail loops around the large lake, Lago Dorado.
+The trail at Coronado Springs loops around the large lake, Lago Dorado.
 There are several options here to make the length of the trail longer.

 However, I didn’t care for the option to run along the parking lot.
 Usually, I’ll run toward the lot and then turn around and get back on the loop around the lake.

 Lastly, there are several running trails in the Disney Springs Resorts area.
-I have had the opportunity to jog between Port Orleans Riverside and French Quarter Resorts.
+I have had the opportunity to jog between the Port Orleans Riverside and French Quarter Resorts.

-You can start at French Quarter and run all the way down through Riverside and the Alligator Bayou.
+You can start at French Quarter and run down through Riverside and the Alligator Bayou.
 Then you can cross the bridge and run up the other side.